Click here for an CycleVIN Motorcycle History Report on this 2008 Suzuki B-King. Additional photos are available here for your perusal.

 Unfortunately, the B-King failed to resonate with the street-fighter crowd, and after a single year of production, Suzuki pulled the plug on the naked model.
 This has made B-King’s surprisingly rare, as their seldom nature is compounded by the fact that Suzuki produced very few units while the bike was being built.
-Today, we’re offering a beautiful example of a 2008 Suzuki B-King 1300 that’s been bestowed with an array of tasteful, albeit minor, modifications.
+Today we’ve got something even rarer, as this example (VIN: JS1GX71A682101533, Engine #: X702-105167) has never been ridden and shows zero miles on the odometer.

 The seller is the original owner – he purchased it from Suzuki of Winston-Salem in March of 2010.
 He has an extensive collection of Suzukis and recently sold a 0-mile Suzuki Hayabusa Limited Edition and a 0-mile Suzuki GSX-R1000 1 Million Commemorative Edition through Iconic Motorbike Auctions.